 - 1/2 tsp salt ($0.02)

-- Place the chopped apples, onions, and sweet potatoes in a large 9x13 inch casserole dish.
-Add the olive oil, basil, sage, rosemary, salt, and some freshly cracked pepper.
+- Place the chopped apples, onions, sweet potatoes, and Italian sausage links on a large 9x13-inch baking sheet.
+Drizzle the olive oil over top, then add the basil, sage, rosemary, salt, and freshly cracked pepper.
 Toss until everything is well coated in oil and herbs.

 The equipment section above contains affiliate links to products we use and love.
 As an Amazon Associate I earn from qualifying purchases.